 The right life insurance lets you relax in the knowledge that your family is protected.
-With uSwitch you can compare life insurance and find that essential peace of mind at a price that makes sense.
+You can compare or switch life insurance policies and find that essential peace of mind at a price that makes sense.

 You'll need to tell us:

-- if you’ve smoked in the past 12 months
+if you've smoked or used nicotine replacement products in the past three years.

 If you're applying for joint life insurance, you'll need to give these details for both applicants.